nim-lang/Nim/doc/manual.rst

 the *no heap sharing restriction*.

 Routines that are imported from C are always assumed to be `gcsafe`.
-To disable the GC-safety checking the ``--threadAnalysis:off`` command-line switch can be used.
+To disable the GC-safety checking the `--threadAnalysis:off`:option: command-line switch can be used.
 This is a temporary workaround to ease the porting effort from old code to the new threading model.